 While many visitors to the Georgia O’Keeffe Museum, in Santa Fe, and the Georgia O’Keeffe Home and Studio, in Abiquiú, initially assume that O’Keeffe chose her vibrant palettes out of an expressionistic urge to exaggerate the landscapes she depicted, that’s not the case.
 “With these colors, she’s actually very faithful to this landscape, really trying to capture its essence as accurately as she can,” says Ariel Plotek, the museum’s curator of fine art.

-Above: O'Keeffe's handwritten color cards.
-Georgia O’Keeffe Personal Property, Color Cards, 2001.
-Courtesy of The Georgia O'Keeffe Museum.
+O'Keeffe's handwritten color cards, Georgia O’Keeffe Personal Property, Color Cards, 2001.
+Photograph courtesy of The Georgia O'Keeffe Museum.

 The museum has a collection of O’Keeffe’s personally mixed color cards with her handwritten notes on the back for reference.
 A recent acquisition of 20 jars of the artist’s pigments dating to the late 1930s will allow conservators more insight into her artistic process.